Do you think in the short or long term?

 While operating expenditures (opex) are usually more adjustable, cutting down on capital expenditures (capex) is possible.

-Since roughly a quarter of the average IT budget is usually allocated to capital expenses, consider all IT expenses to make quick reductions.
+Since roughly a quarter of the average IT budget is allocated to capital expenses, consider all IT expenses to make quick reductions.

 8: Remember that sunk costs are not valid